romaincazier/ViveEventManager/README.md

 ## How to use it ?
 + Download and place the `ViveEventManager.cs` file in your "Assets" folder
-+ Add a script to the GameObject you want to react on an event and add a listener:
++ Create a new script in the GameObject you want to react on an event and add a listener function:

    * `void FunctionName(ControllerEventObject evt)` for a controller event or